Mary of Saint Peter

 Mary of Saint Peter (Marie de Saint-Pierre; 4 October 1816 – 8 July 1848) was a Discalced Carmelite nun who lived in Tours, France.
-She is best known for starting the devotion to the Holy Face of Jesus which is now one of the approved Catholic devotions and for the Golden Arrow Prayer.
+She is best known for starting the devotion to the Holy Face of Jesus which is now one of the approved Catholic devotions and for The Golden Arrow prayer.
 She also introduced the "Little Sachet" sacramental.

 Life

-Marie was born on 4 October 1816 in Rennes, region of Brittany, to Peter and Frances Portier Eluere, and baptized in the Church of St. Germain.
-As a child she was called Perrine.
+Marie was born Perrine Éluère on 4 October 1816 in Rennes, region of Brittany, to Peter and Frances Portier Éluère, and baptized in the Church of St. Germain.
 Her mother died when she was twelve and she was sent to learn dressmaking with two of her paternal aunts.
-On 13 November 1839 she entered the Carmel at Tours, a carmelite monastery that had a particular devotion to the Sacred Heart.
+On 13 November 1839 she entered the Carmelite Monastery of Tours, France, which had a particular devotion to the Sacred Heart.
 Perrine had a special devotion to the Holy Infancy of Jesus.
 She was professed as a Discalced Carmelite nun under the name Mary of Saint Peter and of the Holy Family (Sœur Marie de Saint-Pierre et de la Sainte Famille) on 8 June 1841.

 On 8 August 1843 Pope Gregory XVI promulgated a papal brief for the erection of a confraternity under the patronage of Louis IX of France for the reparation of blasphemy against the Holy Name of God.
+Louis IX, commonly revered as Saint Louis, was King of France from 1226 until his death in 1270.

-On the 26 Leo Dupont, the "holy man of Tours", distributed among several of the communities of Tours, a prayer in honor of the Holy Name of God.
+On 26 August Leo Dupont, the "holy man of Tours", distributed among several of the communities of Tours, a prayer in honor of the Holy Name of God.
 The prayers had been circulated among all the religious houses of the city, but despite being on friendly terms with the Carmelites, Leo Dupont apparently forgot them.

 Mary reported that eighteen days later, while commencing her evening prayer Jesus made her to understand that he would give her a prayer of reparation, a "golden dagger" for blasphemy against his Holy Name.
 He told her that the devotion He was entrusting to her was to have as its aim not only reparation for blasphemy, but also reparation for the profanation of the Holy Day of the Lord.
 She invariably declared that these "communications" were neither visions, nor apparitions; that the truths shown her were not exhibited under an eternal form, nor did she physically hear what she was commissioned to relate.